Showcase Toys

 The first P-47 combat mission took place on March 10, 1943 when the 4th FG took their aircraft on a fighter sweep over France.
 By 1944, the P-47 Thunderbolt was in service with the USAAF in all of its operational theaters, except Alaska.
 Although the P-51 Mustang eventually replaced the P-47 in the long-range escort role in Europe, the P-47 still ended the war with 3752 air-to-air victories claimed in over 746,000 sorties.
 A total of 15,678 P-47s of all types were built, the last being a P-47N, which rolled off the Republic Aviation production line in October 1945.
 The P-47 Thunderbolt served with the U.S. Army Air Force (U.S. Air Force after 1947) until 1949 and the Air National Guard until 1953.

 Corgi is a leading manufacturer of high quality, pre-built, die-cast model airplanes.
-Every model is crafted with meticulous attention to details, using specifications of the original aircraft.
-Corgi models are constructed with precision-tooled diecast metal and some plastic components.
+Every model is crafted with meticulous attention to detail, using specifications of the original aircraft.
+Corgi models are made with diecast metal and some plastic components.

 This model of a P-47 Thunderbolt features: